kiwi0fruit/misc/src/socionics-jat/README.md

 ## Summary

 1. The short **descriptions of JAT cognitive functions** that are consistent (I hope) with JATS are given.
 These descriptions are sometimes different from understanding of cognitive functions in other branches of Socionics.
+2. Modified standard MBTI acronyms for Jung cognitive functions (**Se', Si', Ne', Ni', Fe', Fi', Te', Ti'** - apostrophes were added) and original dichotomies (**E/I, N/S, T/F, P/J**) are used for MBTI partial compatibility purpose.
+Dichotomies that are measured by tests are compatible enough in Socionics, MBTI and Big Five to be called the same term (good **infographics on Big Five** is given here: [psychologycharts.com/big-five-personality-traits.html](http://www.psychologycharts.com/big-five-personality-traits.html)).
+At the same time functions deviate enough to deserve a separate name.
+Standard Socionics functions symbols (● ○ ▲ △ ◆ ◇ ■ □) and Victor Gulenko’s 8 latin letters (F, S, I, T, E, R, P, L) were abandoned as inconvenient, unpopular in English community or weird.
-2. All cognitive functions are called **kinds of perceprion** and **kinds of judging**.
-“Sensory perceprion” is used instead of Sensing/Sensorics, “Intuitive perceprion” is used instead of Intuition, “Task-oriented judging” is used instead of Thinking/Logic, “Feelings-oriented judging” is used instead of Feeling/Ethics.
+3. All cognitive functions are called **kinds of perceprion** and **kinds of judging**. “**Sensory perceprion**” is used instead of Sensing/Sensorics, “**Intuitive perceprion**” is used instead of Intuition, “**Task-oriented judging**” is used instead of Thinking/Logic, “**Feelings-oriented judging**” is used instead of Feeling/Ethics.
 I also like HBDI approach [en.wikipedia.org/wiki/Herrmann_Brain_Dominance_Instrument](https://en.wikipedia.org/wiki/Herrmann_Brain_Dominance_Instrument) that calls all them the kinds of thinking.
+4. Single-noun terms like **intuiter, sensor, feeler and tasker** are used.
-3. Rational/Irrational names were replaced with Judging/Perceiving as these are more accurate names: please remember Rationalism and it’s attitude to emotional thinking.
-This also helps make contradictions from 5 more clear.
+5. **Rational/Irrational** names were replaced with **Judging/Perceiving** as these are more accurate names: please remember Rationalism and it’s attitude to emotional thinking.
+This also helps to make Socionics vs. MBTI contradictions more clear.
-4. Single-noun terms like intuiter, sensor, feeler and tasker are used.
+6. The **contradictions between MBTI and Socionics** are made explicit so the type conversion isn’t possible for introverts.
+Proposed new explicit Socionics types names help to achieve this too: INTJ⁠-⁠Ti⁠'⁠-⁠dom vs. INTP⁠-⁠Ni⁠'⁠-⁠dom (or **Ti'N-IJ** vs. **Ni'T-IP**) that is dominant introverted tasker & judging intuiter vs. dominant introverted intuiter & perceiving tasker.
+Extraverted types don't need explicit notation so very short names like **Ne'T** and **Fe'N** are used.
+7. Very basic introduction to quadras is given and discussed **why quadras grouped this way**.
 Alpha-delta vs. beta-gamma types are translated as **pacific** vs. **resolute** types.
-5. The **contradictions between MBTI and Socionics** are made explicit so the type conversion isn’t possible for introverts.
-Explicit Socionics types names help to achieve this too: INTJ⁠-⁠Ti⁠'⁠-⁠dom vs. INTP⁠-⁠Ni⁠'⁠-⁠dom (Ti'N-IJ vs. Ni'T-IP) that is dominant introverted tasker & judging intuiter vs. dominant introverted intuiter & perceiving tasker.
-6. Concise names for **intermediate and unknown types** were proposed.
+8. Concise names for **intermediate and unknown types** were proposed.
 The names extend MBTI types names. **1-16 numbers as names** for reference types were proposed for unknown and mixed types notation and speech (+ mnemonics).
-Examples: xNTx<1,2>, uNTu(1~2) that are unknown and mixed types from Ne'T and Ti'N-IJ (u stands for μ that stands for mean).
+Examples: **xNTx<1,2>, uNTu(1~2)** that are unknown and mixed types from Ne'T and Ti'N-IJ (u stands for μ that stands for mean).
-7. Modified standard MBTI acronyms for Jung functions (Se', Si', Ne', Ni', Fe', Fi', Te', Ti') and original dichotomies (E/I, N/S, T/F, P/J) are used for MBTI partial compatibility purpose (dichotomies that are measured by tests are compatible enough in Socionics and MBTI).
-There seems to be no way to avoid using standard MBTI acronyms for Jung/JATS functions.
-Standard socionics functions symbols (● ○ ▲ △ ◆ ◇ ■ □) and Victor Gulenko’s 8 latin letters (F, S, I, T, E, R, P, L) were abandoned as inconvenient, unpopular in English community or weird.
-8. Some differences between **types** in classical Socionics and **reference types** in Jung-Augustinavichiute-Talanov Socionics are outlined.
+9. Some differences between **types** in classical Socionics and **reference types** in Jung-Augustinavichiute-Talanov Socionics are outlined.
 Some differences between **information aspects** in classical socionics and Jung-Augustinavichiute-Talanov **cognitive functions** are outlined.
-9. Very basic introduction to quadras is given and discussed **why quadras grouped this way**.
-10. Revised Gulenko's names for types were proposed.
+10. Revised **Gulenko's names** for types were proposed (both translations and names were revised). **Inventor** for Ne'T, Enthusiast for Fe'S, General for Se'T, Poet for Ni'F-IP, **Inspirer** for Fe'N, **Forecaster** for Ni'T-IP, Entrepreneur for Te'N, **Propagator** for Ne'F.

 ## 1. Jung-Augustinavichiute-Talanov cognitive functions